 Step 1: Know the Options

-Buying foreclosed homes at an auction or through a lender are the prime ways to purchase these homes.
+Buying foreclosed houses at an auction or through a lender are the main ways to purchase these homes.
 Keep in mind that a foreclosure is usually an “as-is” deal.

 Buying at Auction: In almost all cases, bidders in a live foreclosure auction must register and show that they have sufficient funds to pay for the property in full.

 Online auctions have gained popularity.
-You can sign up with a site to find foreclosure auctions in an area where you want to buy, or research foreclosure sales data by county online, at the county courthouse, or from the trustee (the third-party foreclosure sales agent).
+You can sign up with a site to find foreclosure auctions in an area where you want to buy.
+Or you might research foreclosure sales data by county online, at the county courthouse, or from the trustee (the third-party foreclosure sales agent).

 It’s important to look into how much the borrower owes and whether there are any liens against the property.
 The winning bidder may have to pay off liens.
 It’s smart to hire a title company or real estate attorney to provide title reports on properties you’re interested in bidding on.